VIDA-NYU/auctus/docs/webui.rst

 After submitting a query, you will be presented with the search results page.
 On that page, the search filters are still present but the filters are collapsed.
 You can click the "edit" link on each filter to toggle it for editing, and the trash bin icon to remove that filter.

 On The left is a list of search results.
 You can click on "View Details" or the right-pointing arrow to show the details of that result on the right.
-There you will find the metadata provided with that dataset, as well as the metadata that was automatically extracted by Datamart.
+There you will find the metadata provided with that dataset, as well as the metadata that was automatically extracted by Auctus.
 You will also see buttons to download the dataset in different formats (currently CSV or D3M).

 ..  figure:: screenshots/results.png